mousepawmedia/devdocs/network/source/setup_linux/install.rst

 Making Some Decisions
 ==============================

-..
-NOTE:: You should read the :doc:`/setup_linux/about` section before continuing.
+..  note:: You should read the :doc:`/setup_linux/about` section before continuing.

 Single Boot or Dual Boot?
 -------------------------------